PaddlePaddle/Paddle/doc/v2/faq/parameter/index_en.rst

 1. How to Choose the Learning Rate of SGD Algorithm
 --------------------------

-An important issue when training with `sgd/async_sgd` is to choose the correct value for `learning_rate`.
+An important issue when training with :code:`sgd/async_sgd` is to choose the correct value for :code:`learning_rate`.
 If it is too large, the training may not converge.
 If too small, the convergence may be slow, resulting in a long training time.

 Usually, we start with a relatively large learning rate.
 If the training does not converge, then we need to reduce the learning rate continuously by a factor of 10 until the training converges.
 We examine the convergence of the training by estimating the minimum cost at a constant output of the model.